 If I take the trouble to go into this, it's because Kubrick has connected the story with Jacob and Esau.

 In Carson City (the movie on the television in the Torrance apartment during the Interview section), we've again a story of two brothers struggling against each other.
 There's a curious similarity between Carson City and The Shining.
 After the woman with the red print design on the back of her dress, similar to a hand print, passes by Jack in the Gold Room, causing the collision, Jack pats Grady's back leaving the advocaat hand-print on the back of his jacket.
 That hand print is in view for a good deal of the bathroom scene.
 In Carson City a woman hugs Silent Jeff, on their first meeting after a long while, leaving black and white ink and powder hand-prints on his back, a minor and insignificant joke.
 But it stands out when you watch the film with knowledge of Kubrick having used a portion of that movie leading in to Danny's first shining of the hotel, and knowing also of the actions in the Gold Room.
 In King's book, instead of the hand-print, Grady had instead brushed away an invisible spot of dirt on his own lapel, so Kubrick has taken this and magnified and expanded on it with Jack's intentionally placing a hand print on him.
-As best as I can tell this have a link with Jacob's wrestling match, as does the name change.
+I've wondered if, for Kubrick, this links up with Jacob's wrestling match, as does the name change.

 We have perhaps a version of the story of Jacob's wrestling, which can be seen in Kubrick's sign that this is the door to the toilet and powder room.
 Powder room is a euphemism for toilet, so why include it.
 (Note March 2013.
 An individual wrote to ask about the use of the word powder room for the bathroom, and looking it up I found its first use wasn't even until 1941.)
 Perhaps there's a a possibility Kubrick has this identified as the powder room due a sort of wrestling that occurs here with...himself.
 Though we see that self as Grady.
 This powder association is one I'm not tied to.
 A passing thought that I keep around in case I find something else that shores it up.